dukedhx/viewer-webcomponent/README.md

 </forge-viewer>
 ```

-Everything is exposed via the "AutodeskForge.Webcomponent" global object as well - so you can hook your settings like callbacks, events easily - but be sure to defer the initialization with by flipping the "defer-load" attribute:
+Everything is exposed via the `AutodeskForge.Webcomponent` global object as well - so you can hook your settings like callbacks, events easily - but be sure to defer the initialization with by flipping the "defer-load" attribute:

 ```
 <forge-viewer delay-load='true' name='myNamedViewer' >